Yudaotor/EsportsHelper/README.EN.md

 delay: 600                              # Time interval for each check in seconds (600 seconds by default).
 Each check time will fluctuate randomly between 0.8 and 1.5 times the time delay you set.
 headless: False                         # When set to True, the program will run in the background; otherwise it will open a browser window (False by default).
-nickName: ""                            # nickName, default is username.
+nickName: ""                            # Nickname for added account, "username" by default.
-mode: "safe"                            # Mode selection, safe for safe mode, narmal for narmal mode, default is safe.
-For details, see github
+mode: "safe"                            # Mode selection: "safe" for Safe mode, "normal" for regular mode, default is "safe".
+Check github page for more details
-# 更多配置请参考readme中的配置说明 / Refer to the Readme file for more configuration options.
+# 更多配置请参考readme中的配置说明 / Please refer to the Readme file for more configuration options
 briefLogLength: 10                      # Length of log brief information.
 Default is 10.
 onlyWatchMatches: ["lcs","lla","lpl","lck","ljl-japan","lco","lec","cblol-brazil","pcs","tft_esports"]
 disWatchMatches: []                     # Optional, here you can add Leagues you wish to ignore.
 Please note, names should be in lowercase.